 The Chinese New Year is one of the most anticipated celebrations in Thailand.
 Although it is not a public holiday, it is just as important as Songkran for a significant proportion of the Thai population.
 About 14% are of Chinese descent, thus representing the largest minority group in Thailand.
-Today’s Sino-Thais are well integrated into the Thai society.
+Today’s Sino-Thais are well integrated in the Thai society.
 Nonetheless, Chinese specific traditions still play a vital role in their lives.
 In the days leading up to Chinese New Year, you will likely encounter many Chinese owned shops decorated in red – the Chinese color for luck and happiness.

 Beliefs and traditions

 According to Chinese folklore, an evil serpent called “Nian” comes out of its hiding place on the night of New Year’s Eve to ravage the homes of people.
 To protect oneself, one has to wear red clothes, put up red things at home and set off firecrackers.
 The loud noise and the strong color are believed to scare away the beast and other evil spirits.